-Assistant Professor of Health Science and Human Performance
+Associate Professor of Health Sciences and Human Performance

-- Dr. Andersen is the director of the accredited Athletic Training Program at The University of Tampa.
+- J.C.
+Andersen is the director of the CAATE-accredited Athletic Training Program at The University of Tampa.

-- He has 22 years of clinical and teaching experience in athletic training and sports and orthopedic physical therapy with previous stops at Upper Iowa University, Ohio University, Georgia Southern University, and Armstrong Atlantic State University.
+- He has 34 years of clinical and teaching experience in athletic training and sports and orthopedic physical therapy with previous stops at Upper Iowa University, Ohio University, Georgia Southern University and Armstrong Atlantic State University.

 Education and Certifications

-- Bachelor of Science degree in Athletic Training from Mankato State University
+- Bachelor of Science in Athletic Training from Mankato State University

-- Master of Science in Physical Therapy degree from Texas Woman’s University
+- Master of Science in Physical Therapy from Texas Woman’s University

 - Doctor of Philosophy degree from Ohio University

-- NATABOC Certified Athletic Trainer and a Florida licensed athletic trainer
+- BOC Certified Athletic Trainer and a Florida licensed athletic trainer

-- Certified Clinical Specialist in Sports Physical Therapy
+- Board Certified Clinical Specialist in Sports Physical Therapy

 - Florida licensed physical therapist